AdobeDocs/support-resources.en/help/adobe-support-tools-guide/exl-new-ui-support-cases.md

 ![View and manage your cases entry points](/help/adobe-support-tools-guide/assets/my-cases-entry-points.png)

 The **[!UICONTROL All your Cases]** page opens.
-Switch between **[!UICONTROL My Cases]** and **[!UICONTROL My Org Cases]** to view your cases or cases across your organization.
+Select **[!UICONTROL My Cases]** to view your cases, or select **[!UICONTROL My Org Cases]** to view cases across your organization.
 Use **[!UICONTROL Search cases]** to search within the selected time range.

-In the upper-right corner, select a time range to view data for the last 3, 6, 12, 18, or 24 months.
-By default, cases, search results, and filters display data for the last 3 months.
+In the upper-right corner, select a time range to view cases from the last 3, 6, 12, 18, 24 months, or All time.
+By default, the case list, search results, and filters display data from the last 3 months.

+To view the complete case history, including cases older than 24 months, select the **[!UICONTROL All Time]** option from the dropdown.

 ![My Cases page](/help/adobe-support-tools-guide/assets/my-cases-page.png)